burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

         int *b = new(address) int(init_value);
     ```

-2. Overloaded operator new as a new global function.
+2. Overloaded operator new as a new global function in the global namespace.
 Example:

     ```cpp
         void* operator new(size_t sz) {return a.allocate(sz);}
         void operator delete(void* ptr)
     ```

 3. Overloading `new` with custom parameters.
-The first argument to the operator is the size in bytes and calculated automatically via `sizeof`.
-After that, there is a list of arguments that you decide clients should pass.
+The first argument to the operator is the size in bytes and calculated automatically via `sizeof` by the C++ compiler.
+Then there is a list of arguments that you decide that clients should pass.
 Example:
     ```cpp
         void* operator new(size_t sz, Arena& a, float b) { return a.allocate(sz);}